exode-prog/Projet_L3_tourisme/README.md

 # Getting Started with Create React App

-This project belongs to Exodus and  was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is very important and  belongs to Exodus  and  was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts